 Esmeralda conducts soundtracks, most recently for Sundance festival winning film ‘Nancy’, directed by Christina Choe and starring Steve Buscemi and Andrea Riseborough.
 Esmeralda has also created sound works for the composer Johann Johannsson.

 Esmeralda also composes for films, documentaries and commercials and has won several awards and nominations.
 Her soundtracks have been screened at Cannes Film Festival Short Film Corner, New York Picture Start Film Festival, Montreal World Film Festival, London Independent Film Festival.

-- Additionally Esmeralda is a multi-award winning film composer.
-She has scored films and documentaries as well as commercials.
-Her film soundtracks have been screened at Cannes Film Festival Short Film Corner, New York Picture Start Film Festival, Montreal World Film Festival, London Independent Film Festival and many more.
-In 2015 Esmeralda won the award for ‘Best Original Music’ at Los Angeles Independent Film Festival and the ‘Award of Excellence for Best Score’ Indie Fest Film Awards for her work on the British short film ‘Cusp’ (Oliver Warren).
-In 2013 she was nominated for the British Composer Awards for her composition of Shakespeare’s ‘The Wind And The Rain’ which got later performed at The Shakespeare’s Globe.
+She won ‘Best Original Music’ at Los Angeles Independent Film Festival in 2015 and ‘Award of Excellence for Best Score’ Indie Fest Film Awards for ‘Cusp’ by Oliver Warren 2015.
+She was nominated for the British Composer Awards for her composition of Shakespeare’s ‘The Wind And The Rain’ which was performed at The Shakespeare’s Globe.